Pyramid of Teti: The pyramid

 The burial chamber contains an unfinished greywacke sarcophagus, a fragment of a lid and a canopic container that is nothing more than a simple hole in the ground.
 And for the first time, a royal sarcophagus contains inscriptions, here slightly etched on the hollow interior of the vessel.

 Although looted since ancient times, remains of the king's grave goods were found during the first excavation of the monument.
 Consisting mainly of stone materials, these objects have been abandoned by looters, probably considered useless or worthless.
-Thus, a series of club heads with the names of Teti has reached us and one of the canopic jars containing the viscera of the king.
-The most troubling item found among the debris of the funeral viaticum is the plaster mold of a death mask.
-The reproduced molding transmits to us the face of a man with eyes closed, mouth slightly open.
-The expression is striking and it is purported to be an image of Teti making it the only true royal portrait that has survived from the Old Kingdom.
+Thus, a series of mace heads with the names of Teti has survived as well as one of the canopic jars that were meant to house the viscera of the king.

+Another find at the pyramid-temple was the mould of a death mask which the excavators, working on the site in 1919, hypothesized was the face of either Teti or one of his wives and used as a reference for sculpting statues.
+However, this is first and foremost inconsistent with what is known about how statues were produced in Egypt at this time but the largest evidence against this hypothesis is the fact that the area around the pyramid was used as a cemetery for private individuals during Egypt's Graeco-Roman period.
+The usage of death masks, especially by the Romans, was a common and widespread practice in funeral processions, especially for the wealthy patrician class.